 Admissions

-4. By reassuring parents whose children seem to be taking a long time settling into the nursery, bringing in new strategies in accordance with our procedures quickly to help with settling in, when appropriate, a transitional object can be brought in from home.
+- By reassuring parents whose children may be taking a long time settling into the nursery, bringing in new strategies in accordance with our procedures quickly to help with settling in, when appropriate, a transitional object can be brought in from home.
 Pictures of the day spent can be sent home via the family App

 Procedures